-Chester, Va.-based Shamin Hotels purchased the Plaza campus for $11.5 million in a deal finalized last Wednesday, said Sunil Patel, Shamin’s area manager.
+Chester, Va.-based Shamin Hotels purchased the hotel and restaurant for $11.5 million in a deal finalized last Wednesday, said Sunil Patel, Shamin’s area manager.
 Patel told BizWest Monday that the company plans to renovate the hotel and conference center.
+Shamin will manage the 36,000-square-foot Plaza Convention Center for Chernoff Boulder Properties, which purchased the convention center building from Pratt Management in 2016.

 Shamin Hotels, in business for 31 years, includes 51 hotels in Virginia, Maryland, North Carolina and Florida.
 It owns, operates and develops hotels under the Hilton, Marriott, Intercontinental, Starwood and Hyatt flags.
 The hotel in Longmont will be its first Best Western property and its first outside the Southeast.